liuchunsense/AFFGA-Net/README.md

 Modify the path of the pre-trained model before running, i.e. `model`.

 Some output examples of AFFGA-Net is under the `demo\output`.

+## Running on a kinova Robot
+future work